-Right?
+Right.
 Oh, we share that.
 So, to kick us off, why do you think data and systems are so important to successful fundraising in particular?

-There's two main reasons that I became a systems person and a data person.
-The first is the best communications are always done with the data and the information that we already have.

-And I realize it's a luxury for a lot of nonprofits that some of are still building lists and that is a part of it.
+There are two main reasons that I became a systems person and a data person.
+The first is the best fundraising and communications are always done with the data and the information that we already have.
+And I realize it's a luxury for a lot of nonprofits that some of are still building lists and that that is a part of it.

 But there's the two key reasons.
-First, Adrian Sargent from the Institute for Sustainable Philanthropy just published some research last year on the impact of a fundraising plan.
-And when there's a written plan in place, I think it's like 157% more, right?
+First, Adrian Surgent from the Institute for Sustainable Philanthropy just published some research last year on the impact of a fundraising plan.
+And when there is a written plan in place, I think it's like one hundred and fifty seven percent more.

-Nonprofits raise like 157% more when there is a written fundraising.
-Yeah, it's huge.
+Right.
+Nonprofits raise like one hundred and fifty seven percent more when there is a.
+[Speaker 1] Holy crap.
+[Speaker 2] Yeah, it's huge.
 It's a huge impact when there's a written plan.
 You really can't plan unless you know your history.
-So, using data to go, this is what we have raised in the past, knowing how many donors we have, knowing how many people we have in our database, how many we can contact, what our response rates are, all of those kinds of things impact the plan that we create and help us create a better, more effective plan when it's written.
-And we can refer back to, side note, it also creates a lot of confidence with your board, your leadership and your external stakeholders, but that's a whole other podcast.
+So, using data to go.
+This is what we have raised in the past, knowing how many donors we have, knowing how many people we have in our database, how many we can contact, what our response rates are, all of those kinds of things impact the plan that we create and help us create a better, more effective plan when it's written.
+And we can refer back to side note.
+It also creates a lot of confidence with your board, your leadership and your external stakeholders.
+But that's a whole other podcast.
 So, the first reason is the impact of the plan.
 The second reason is when donors are entrusting their gifts to us, when people are giving us their names to sign up for our newsletters, however it is they're interacting with us, they're demonstrating a trust in us.
-They're saying, this is my information.
+They're saying this is my information.
 This is my name.

 You now have access to me.
-And there's a trust implied in that, that I think we are accountable to, to track it, to take care of it, to use it correctly and appropriately, to use it legally, all of those things.

-And having the systems in place to support that makes it much stronger and much more effective for us.
+And there's a trust implied in that, that I think we are accountable to, to track it, to take care of it, to use it correctly and appropriately, to use it legally, all of those things and having the systems in place to support that makes it much stronger and much more effective for us.
 And it conveys trust.